devran-hub/Data-Scraping-Portfolio/README.md

 # Data-Scraping-Portfolio
-This repository contains my past projects of data scraping with their explanation
+This repository contains my past projects of data scraping with their explanation.
+I will keep adding projects like that.